What is Single Touch Payroll?

 When is STP to be Implemented as a Mandatory Payroll Reporting System?

 For larger employers with 20 or more, employees should now be reporting through STP.
 It came into effect since 1st July 2018.

-For small employers with 5 -19 should start reporting through STP from 1st of July 2019.
+Small employers with 5 -19 should start reporting through STP from 1st of July 2019.

 Which Software Provides STP Feature?

 Big and popular accounting software such as Xero and MYOB have integrated STP within their Payroll processing feature without any extra charges.
 Other providers such as Quickbooks and Reckon also provide STP reporting at minimal cost.
-On top of this, there are list of software providers that provide low-cost or no-cost STP reporting.
+On top of this, there is a list of software providers that provide low-cost or no-cost STP reporting.